ReVanced-Extended-Community/Community-Guides/community-wiki/yt-troubleshooting.md

 ### **3. Videos stop and buffer infinitely**

-Make sure your YT ReVanced Extended is up-to-date.
+Make sure your YT ReVanced Extended is up-to-date with the `Spoof client` patch included.
+Then open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Miscellaneous > Spoof client, **On**.

-If that does not solve it, open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Miscellaneous > Spoof test client, **On**.
-Note that this will have many side effects.
+> Note that the client will be spoofed to an iOS client or an Android VR client, and each have their own side-effects.
+You can choose the type of spoofing you want to use by toggling the "Spoof client to iOS" option.
+Read the description of the option when it is enabled and disabled to compare the side-effects.